What Is Industry 4.0?

 - What steps will be necessary to fund upgrades, and can we put the gains in productivity and efficiency they provide to immediate use?

 - Do we have the staff, resources, and expertise required to accomplish large projects such as switching to a software-as-a-service (SaaS)-based office suite?
-What kind of organisational changes will such a change produce?
+What kind of organizational changes will such a change produce?

 - Do we have the skillset and training required to put Industry 4.0 tools to use?
 If not, do we have a reliable source to obtain training and support?